twrecked/hass-momentary/README.md

 ### After the Upgrade

-Check the devices and entities on the _Integrations_ page, if everything looks good then you can delete (or comment out) the old configuration.
+Check the devices and entities on the _Integrations_ page, if everything looks good then you can comment out the old configuration. _Don't delete it yet, this is alpha and I might change some settings..._

 ### Names

 The qualifier applied to the name has changed.
 The old qualify of `!` has been removed, not adding _momentary_ to the device/entity name is the default.
-And a new qualify of `+` has been added telling the integration to add _momentary_ to the device/entity name.
+A new qualify of `+` has been created, adding this tells the integration to add _momentary_ to the device/entity name.

 The upgrade code will change this for you.